Tzurtz12/TFM/README.md

 | Drain-Bulk current vs $V_{d}$ |

 Finally, we performed lead gate voltage sweeps, by introducing a 1 $\text{M}\Omega$ resistance in the gates to reduce the current through them (to avoid burning the devices), however a higher impedances should be used, unfortunately we didn't have them available.
 A 100 \textbf{mV} constant Source to Drain voltage was applied and an interensting behavior was observed looking like the gate threshold voltage was around 0.6 \textbf{V}, but without anything certain as it looks too noisy.

 ![$V_{g}vs$I_{ds}](./images/gate_Vds100mV.png)
 |:--:|
 | $V_{g}$ vs $I_{ds}$ |

+This plot shows how the gate pad and the silicon bulk are short-circuited as we are clearly seeing the silicon band gap (around 1.2 for 25 K).
+This might happen due to inefficient wire bonding breaking the field oxide.
 The last thing I did with these devices was measureing the parasitic diode in room temperatures to see if something changed.

 Device on the left: